ShaneDoyleDev/ecohub/README.md

 ### Frameworks, Libraries, APIs and Hosting:

-- 🌐 [Heroku](https://www.heroku.com/) was used to deploy the project.
+- 🌐 [GitHub Pages](https://github.com/) was used to deploy the project.
-- 🌐 [Amazon Web Services (AWS)](https://aws.amazon.com/) was used for external file storage.
 - 🌐 [Mapbox](https://www.mapbox.com/) API was used to render the map.
-- 🌐 [Django](https://www.djangoproject.com/) is the framework used to build the app.
-- 🌐 [Elephant SQL](https://www.elephantsql.com/) provides the hosting for the database.
 - 🌐 [Bootstrap v.5](https://getbootstrap.com/) was used for the styling in our page.
 - 🌐 [JQuery](https://jquery.com/) was used as a dependency of Bootstrap.